nskaggs/docs/src/en/getting-started.md

 ```bash
 juju deploy mediawiki-single
 ```
 This will fetch a 'bundle' from the Juju store.
-A bundle is a pre=packaged set of services, in this case the 'Mediawiki' service, and a database to run it with.
+A bundle is a pre-packaged set of services, in this case the 'Mediawiki' service, and a database to run it with.
 Juju will install both these services and add a relation between them - this is part of the magic of Juju: it isn't just about deploying services, Juju